Elachista synethes

 Elachista synethes is a moth of the family Elachistidae which can be found in Australia and New Zealand.

 The wingspan is 6–8 mm for males and 6.2–8 mm for females.

 The larvae feed on a wide range of grasses, including Bromus unioloides and have also been recorded on wheat.
 They mine the blades of their host plant.
-The mine has the form of an elongate blotch mine.
-Full-grown larvae leave the mine to pupate in a loose cocoon.